Lingo56/portfolio/content/projects/Raytracing-App.md

 ## Project Details

+Final project for CMPT 433 - Distributed Computing

-- Optimized a Monte Carlo ray tracer with C++ expression templates and a quasi-random algorithm for improved performance and visual quality.
+- Improved Monte Carlo simulation with a quasi-random randomization algorithm for improved performance and visual quality.
 - Rewrote ray tracing algorithm for multithreading and distributed computing, allowing significant performance gains over the original single-threaded implementation.
+- Implemented dynamic mapping for threads and static mapping for MPI to balance workloads for each solution effectively.
+- Integrated the 'Blaze' library for high-performance vector and matrix computations its expression templates.
+- Ensured thread-safe randomization to prevent multithread related race conditions.

+### Challenges and Lessons Learned

+- Found performance bottlenecks due to missed vectorization opportunities and library overhead.
+- Debugged thread safety issues, particularly with random number generation, which caused critical rendering errors.
+- Ended up with diminishing returns with additional threads, potentially due to library inefficiencies, poor task scheduling on our part, or bad compiler settings.

 ## GitHub Repository